taowen/npm-ioc-demo/README.md

-# webpack-ioc-demo
+# About

-Inversion of Control (IoC) via webpack in build time, a simple yet powerful way to modularize code
+Inversion of Control (IoC) via npm in build time, a simple yet powerful way to modularize code